leonmeka/sortql-cli/docs/documentation.md

 ### Example 1: Moving Documents to a Different Subfolder

 Suppose you have a directory containing various types of files, including documents, presentations, and spreadsheets.
-You want to move these files to separate subfolders based on their file extensions.
-Here's how you can achieve this using **sortQL**:
+You want to move these files to separate subfolders based on their file extensions:

 ```sql
 -- Move documents to a different subfolder